piratuks/invoice-builder/README.md

 This makes Invoice Builder flexible for both lightweight personal use and more advanced multi‑device or multi‑user environments.

+### Multi-session web mode

+Web/Docker mode supports multiple independent browser sessions without a shared server-wide current database:

+- Each browser session receives an opaque server-issued session token.
+- Each session/workspace is bound to its selected SQLite or PostgreSQL database.
+- Requests resolve the database from the session context, so one browser cannot switch another browser's active database.
+- Sessions expire automatically and stale database handles are cleaned up.

+This is session isolation, not account authentication.
+The current application has no user login, roles, or workspace membership system.
+Electron desktop windows use separate database contexts locally.

 ## 🧑‍💻 Self-Hosting (Docker)

 Invoice Builder can also be self-hosted using Docker for users who prefer running it on their own server or NAS.